 - Old Polish beer soup Staropolska zupa piwna

-- Unbaked cheesecake with digestive biscuits bottom and jelly Sernik z galaretka i spodem z herbatnikow
+- Unbaked cheesecake with biscuits bottom and jelly Sernik z galaretka i spodem z herbatnikow

 - Old Polish dried mushroom sauce Staropolski sos z suszonych grzybow